Zylann/godot_voxel/doc/specs/region_format_v3.md

 - voxel_metadata[*]
 ```

-It starts wth one 32-bit unsigned integer representing the total size of all metadata there is to read.
+It starts with one 32-bit unsigned integer representing the total size of all metadata there is to read.
 That data comes in two groups: one for the whole block, and one per voxel.

 Block metadata is one Godot `Variant`, encoded using the `encode_variant` method of the engine.